-Currently our default outlier detection is set-up to mark any commit over one thousand lines of code as an outlier.
-With Advanced outlier detection you can tailor your outlier commits to your organizational needs.
-Below will instruct you how to use these settings.
-Also see our help doc on how to manually mark a commit as an outlier.
+By default, Flow marks any commit with over 1000 lines of additions or edits as an outlier.
+With Advanced outlier detection, you can tailor your outlier commit settings to your organizational needs.
+To mark a single commit as an outlier, learn how to manually mark a commit as an outlier.

-A).
-Impact - dictate which commits are marked as an outlier based on the raw Impact score or by a percentage range of all impact scores of commits that we’ve processed for your organization (0-25%).
+- Impact: dictate which commits are marked as an outlier based on the raw Impact score or by a percentage range of all Impact scores of commits that Flow has processed for your organization.

-B).
-Size - dictate which commits are marked as an outlier based on the size (number of LoC) of the commit.
-Here you can also ignore whitespace, comments or lines with a certain number of characters.
+- Size: dictate which commits are marked as an outlier based on the total lines of code of the commit.
+Here you can also ignore whitespace, comments, or lines with a certain number of characters.

-C).
-Regular Expressions - dictate which commits are marked as an outlier using regular expressions.
+- Regular Expressions: dictate which commits are marked as an outlier using regular expressions.

 You can determine which commits are outliers by setting filters for Impact scores.

-You can determine which commits are outliers by using regular expressions to match on the User associated with the commit or on the commit message.
+You can determine which commits are outliers by using regular expressions to match either the user associated with the commit or the commit message itself.
 You can create as many rules here as you need.

-Step 2: Type in your regular expression and choose whether to "match on user" and "match on message" or just one.
+- Type in your regular expression and choose whether to Match on user, Match on message, or both.

 Testing regular expressions

-If you have commits that you know should be marked as an outlier and should be included within your regular expression your can test you regular expression to determine which commits it will include.
-Click Test a Regular Expression.
+If you have commits that you know should be marked as outliers and should be included within your regular expression, test your regular expression to determine which commits it includes.
+Click Test a regular expression.

 - Your regular expression.

-- Commit SHA(s) to test against specific commits- you can put in the entire SHA number or just the first 6 characters.
+- Commit SHA(s) to test against specific commits.
+You can put in the entire SHA number or just the first six characters.

-Step 2: Click Load commits and show matches.
-You will now see the 3 commits listed below and if they match your regular expression.
+Click Load commits and show matches to see a list of commits and whether they match your regular expression.

-If you turn off your Advanced outlier detection settings, you do not need to do anything.
-Your organization will return to the default outlier settings of any commit larger than 1000 lines will be considered an outlier.
+If you turn off your Advanced outlier detection settings, your organization will return to the default outlier settings of any commit larger than 1000 lines being an outlier.

 If you turn off your outlier settings, it will also return any manually marked commit to its original state.

-Default outlier detection (commits larger than 1000 lines) AND manually marked commits
+- Default outlier detection of commits with more than 1000 lines and manually marked commits: